Here is a breakdown of major shareholders in Calix Inc. (NYSE: CALX)

-Calix Inc. (NYSE: CALX) is -24.90% lower on its value in year-to-date trading and has touched a low of $31.59 and a high of $77.44 in the current 52-week trading range.
+Calix Inc. (NYSE: CALX) is -29.17% lower on its value in year-to-date trading and has touched a low of $31.59 and a high of $77.44 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The CALX stock was last observed hovering at around $50.60 in the last trading session, with the day’s gains setting it 0.79% off its average median price target of $80.00 for the next 12 months.
-It is also 45.91% off the consensus price target high of $95.00 offered by 9 analysts, but current levels are 30.55% higher than the price target low of $74.00 for the same period.
+The CALX stock was last observed hovering at around $48.70 in the last trading session, with the day’s loss setting it -0.23%.

 Top 5 EV Tech Stocks to Buy for 2023